 The Company is in a strong financial position with cash reserves that will finance its activities for several years.
 We are confident in the efficacy and commercial viability of the lead products, Shrimp IMS and VPX, the White Spot Virus blocker.
 The indications are that these products perform effectively and are capable of yielding a significant economic benefit for the customer.
-As the regulatory hurdles are overcome and the distribution network is built we expect sales to grow strongly.
-In the case of the AquAdvantage brood stock lines once regulatory approval is obtained, it has the potential to make a substantial contribution.
+As the regulatory hurdles are overcome and the distribution network is built, we expect sales to grow strongly.
+In the case of the AquAdvantage brood stock lines, it has the potential to make a substantial contribution once regulatory approval is obtained.

-Richard Clothier Chairman Elliot Entis Chief Executive Officer
+Richard Clothier Elliot Entis Chairman Chief Executive Officer